chrisle/StageLinq/README.md

 This is a WIP demo that tries to find a Denon Stagelinq device (e.g., Prime4, Prime2 and Prime Go) on the local network, connects with it and outputs all input a user makes.

+## Thanks

+Big thanks to @erikrichardlarson and specifically @icedream for his [Go reference code](https://github.com/icedream/go-stagelinq) upon which this code is based.

 ## Prerequisites

 Ensure typescript is installed, if not run the following